Alberta Commercial Driving Class 1 Practice Test Part 4

 When preparing to discharge a fire extinguisher to put out a fire, you should hold the extinguisher in what position?

-Which of the following statements about preventative maintenance plans is false?
+Which of the statements below about making a turn with a school bus is false?

 An oxidizing substance is defined as: